One More Day (comics): Subsequent direction

 In Amazing Spider-Man #795, when Loki offers Spider-Man the chance to bring back his deceased loved ones, Spider-Man argues, "Yeah, well, I can't shake the feeling that at some point I said yes to an offer like this from someone like you.
 And lost something... important... because of it."
 Mephisto appears behind Spider-Man when he states this.

-As part of the Fresh Start relaunch event, Peter's personal life took serious knocks in both his civilian and heroic life.
-However, he began reconnecting with Mary Jane, prompting Mary Jane to decide on a "fresh start" and resume her relationship with him.
-Recently, a being implied to be demonic had been stalking Spider-Man.
-His demonic nature is confirmed when he is seen threatening Kingpin to not harm Peter Parker.
-The Kingpin (who knows him) had to kneel before him.
-In his attempt to torment Spider-Man, he had coerced Mendel Stromm and Mysterio, and later killed the first in order to keep his existence secret.
-When Spider-Man was fighting Kraven the Hunter during "Hunted," Spider-Man saw visions of Mary Jane bloodied and possibly dead, though the visions proved to be false.
-In issue 29 of the volume, Mary Jane departs for Los Angeles to begin a two-month production for her new movie role.
-Peter intends to see her off, but is delayed helping his sister Teresa find her S.H.I.E.L.D. partner.
-Later, Peter and Mary Jane talk over video chat.
-Peter apologizes to her for missing saying goodbye and she assures him it's fine, but it's revealed to the audience that he had intended to propose to her again had he been there.
+As part of the Fresh Start relaunch event, Peter Parker and Mary Jane began to reconnect.

 The 2020 storyline "Last Remains" and its subsequent fallout furthered the One More Day connections in the storylines, as the mysterious demon, a.k.a.
 Kindred, shows his hand and uses his powers to revive the Sin Eater and possess several of Spider-Man's allies, turning them against him and all of New York City.
 Peter goes to Doctor Strange for assistance, but Strange discovers something is wrong with Peter's soul.

 Peter ultimately travels to Kindred's lair, where his foe is revealed to be Harry Osborn.
 Harry tortures Peter, determined to force a confession out of him for some unknown sin, which Peter has no recollection of.
 Mary Jane, working in tandem with Norman Osborn, helps to capture Kindred.
 Despite Harry's capture, questions still remain as to precisely what he wanted.
 Mary Jane tells Peter they will face these problems together.